Jose Luis Cabrera Alarcón, PhD

 Pablo Hernansanz Agustín, PhD

-Pablo Hernansanz Agustín, PhDMy research is focused on the role of Na+ in the regulation the oxidative phosphorylation (OXPHOS) system related to bioenergetics, electron flux and the production of reactive oxygen species (ROS), as well as the relationship of all of them with mitochondrial diseases.
-We have recently discovered that Na+ establishes a gradient across the inner mitochondrial membrane, constituting up to 50% of the membrane potential in coupled respiring mitochondria.
-The mitochondrial Na+ gradient is set by a non-canonical activity of mitochondrial complex I, a Na+/H+ antiporter function.
-Indeed, mutations in this complex, only affecting the Na+ exchanger activity, are related to neurodegenerative diseases.
-We are currently exploring how this activity is related to a broad spectrum of (patho)physiological conditions and trying to understand the implications of the de-regulation of this activity in human health.
+Pablo Hernansanz Agustín, PhDMy research is focused on the role of Na+ in the regulation the oxidative phosphorylation (OXPHOS) system related to bioenergetics, electron flux and the production of reactive oxygen species (ROS), as well as the relationship of all of them with Parkinson’s and mitochondrial diseases.
+We have recently discovered that Na+ establishes a gradient across the inner mitochondrial membrane, constituting up to 50% of the membrane potential in coupled respiring mitochondria through the action of a a Na+/H+ exchanger (NHE) function by complex I (CI).
+Mutations in this complex, only affecting only the NHE, are related to neurodegenerative diseases.
+We are currently exploring how this activity explains a broad spectrum of (patho)physiological conditions and trying to understand the implications of the de-regulation of this activity in human health.

 Pablo Hernansanz Agustín, PhD image